 The Custom Summary Reporting tool is used to make your own reports that summarize your data.
 Get the answers you're looking for by combining multiple Sites and Channels, choosing from a variety of statistical methods, and grouping your data across various periods.
+This article describes how you can make a new custom summary report.

-Choose the desired statistic to be displayed in the report.
 You have the choice between average, minimum, maximum, or sum.

-Choose a period for the for the report.
+3. Choose a period for the report

-Either use the drop-down menu to choose a pre-made date range; or manually enter dates in the From and To fields.
+You can use the drop-down menu to choose a pre-made date range; or manually enter dates in the From and To fields.

 Available options include: hourly, daily, monthly, and yearly.